The Legal Authority for “Sanctuary” School Policies

-Many schools have passed their own policies, which all faculty and staff of the schools must follow.
+Many schools have passed their own policies that all faculty and staff of the schools must follow.
 These policies are intended to reinforce existing laws, policies, and constitutional rights and to advance and support the educational mission of the schools.
 Thoughtful and thorough implementation of these policies, which includes training all staff and faculty of a campus, will maximize their effectiveness.
 Because U.S. Immigration and Customs Enforcement (ICE), U.S. Customs and Border Protection (CBP), and other federal immigration enforcement agencies largely rely on consent and open access to effectuate their enforcement activities, putting protections in place ensures that federal agencies respect constitutional rights and do not undermine the rights or needs of students pursuing an education or staff attempting to educate all students.
-With all the employees of a school working together to implement these policies correctly—for example, by ensuring that any request to enforce immigration laws on school property is scrutinized by an appropriate official who can ensure that there is a valid warrant—the rights of the students and educational climate can be protected.
+With all the employees of a school working together to implement these policies correctly — for example, by ensuring that any request to enforce immigration laws on school property is scrutinized by an appropriate official who can ensure that there is a valid warrant — the rights of the students and educational climate can be protected.

 School “sanctuary” policies may differ between K–12 schools and colleges/universities, because the laws that apply are different.
 For example, Plyler v.
 Doe applies in the K–12 context to protect the constitutional right of all students, regardless of their immigration status, to have access to a K–12 education.
-Plyer does not apply to the higher education context.
+Plyler does not apply to the higher education context.
 The tort law “special relationship” and duty of care that a school owes its students is much more established in the K–12 context, allowing for more protections of students, whereas in the college context it is offset by more mature students’ independence, privacy rights vis-à-vis the school, and contractual obligations.
 Another example of where schools’ policies should differ is with respect to the Student and Exchange Visitor Program (SEVP), which applies only to certified colleges and universities that enroll foreign exchange students.
-SEVP-certified institutions must comply with mandatory data-reporting for a subset of students as well as enforcement agency access to campus to continue to receive certification to enroll those students.
+To continue to receive certification to enroll those students, SEVP-certified institutions must comply with mandatory data-reporting for a subset of students as well as enforcement agency access to campus.
 Thus, each of the considerations below must be weighed differently in a K–12 context versus a college/university context.

 TO DOWNLOAD THE PRACTICE ADVISORY, click on the PDF icon, above.

-The term “schools,” as used in this practice advisory, unless otherwise specified includes K–12 schools, adult schools, community colleges, other colleges, and universities.
+The term “schools,” as used in this practice advisory, unless otherwise specified includes K–12 schools, preschool and early education centers, adult schools, community colleges, other colleges, and universities.

 457 U.S. 202 (1982).